MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ## How to exclude Microsoft Teams from new installations of Office 365 ProPlus

-If you don’t want Teams included when you install Office 365 ProPlus on devices running Windows, you can use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) and use the [ExcludeApp element](configuration-options-for-the-office-2016-deployment-tool.md#excludeapp-element) in your configuration.xml file, as shown in the following example.
+If you don’t want Teams included when you install Office 365 ProPlus on devices running Windows, you can use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams) or the Office Deployment Tool.

+If you want to use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md), you can use the [ExcludeApp element](configuration-options-for-the-office-2016-deployment-tool.md#excludeapp-element) in your configuration.xml file, as shown in the following example.

 ```xml
 <Configuration>